 - RDR2 PC requirements demand a huge amount of disk space

-- Red Dead Redemption 2 prices: the best RDR2 deals
+- All the most useful Red Dead Redemption 2 cheats

 - Maybe you’ll want a new graphics card for RDR 2 on PC